HEAL/platform-documentation/docs/study-registration/index.md

----
-hide:
-  - toc
----

 # Study Registration

-!!! success inline end "Registering Your Study"
+!!! success "Registering Your Study"

     Registering your study is a simple, three-step process: